EnergySystemsModellingLab/muse_teaching_kit/docs/hands_on_01/hands_on_1.md

 If you have MacOS or Linux you can skip this section and head to the next section below here.

-1. Install Visual Studio from the following link: [https://visualstudio.microsoft.com/downloads/](https://visualstudio.microsoft.com/downloads/)
+1. Install Visual Studio from the following link: [https://visualstudio.microsoft.com/vs/older-downloads/](https://visualstudio.microsoft.com/vs/older-downloads/).
+Please select the 2019 version.
+Click on download.

-2. Select your preferred edition.
-Although, the "Community" version is free and contains what is required.
+2. Select the "Visual Studio Community" version.
+Click on "Download" and save the executable vs_Commmunity.exe.

 3. Install Visual Studio by selecting the default options.
+You may be asked to reboot your computer to complete the installation.

-4. Download the Microsoft Visual C++ Build Tools from the following link by downloading Visual Studio 2019: [https://visualstudio.microsoft.com/downloads/](https://visualstudio.microsoft.com/downloads/)
+4. Download the Microsoft Visual C++ Build Tools from the following link: [https://visualstudio.microsoft.com/vs/older-downloads/](https://visualstudio.microsoft.com/vs/older-downloads/).

-5. Select your preferred edition.
-The "Community" is free and contains what is required.
+5. Please select the "Build Tools for Visual Studio 2019 (version 16.9)".
+Click on download.
+Save the vs_BuildTools.exe.

 6. Run the installer

-7. Select: Workloads → Desktop development with C++.

-8. Install options: select only the “Windows 10 SDK” (assuming the computer is Windows 10)].
+7. Install options: select only the “Windows 10 SDK” (assuming the computer is Windows 10)].
 This will come up on the right-hand side of the screen.

 The installation screen should look similar to the following: